 District properties provide for a variety of research opportunities for the benefit of natural resource conservation and preservation efforts and advancements.
-These opportunities can range from wildlife surveys, soil sampling, or wetland studies.
+These opportunities can consist of wildlife surveys, soil sampling, or wetland studies.
 Overall, District properties provide an abundance of research opportunities due to the proper management of healthy ecosystems.
 The Preserve has been a frequent location for a wide range of wildlife species studies, hydrogeological research, and several types of vegetation surveys.

-Special Use Authorizations
+Special Use Authorizations (SUAs)

-For any requests for undesignated uses on District property, it is required to submit for a SUA from the District's Land Resources Bureau.
-The SUA submittal will be reviewed to determine the compatibility of the requested use on District conservation lands.

-The types of approved SUAs on the Preserve can be categorized under research opportunities and training.
+For any requests for undesignated uses on District property, it is required to apply for an SUA from the District's Land Resources Bureau.
+The SUA application will be reviewed by the District to determine the compatibility of the requested use on District conservation lands.
+The types of approved SUAs on the Preserve can be categorized under recreational uses, research opportunities, and training.